 The first step is to pull out the hinge pin from one of the squeaky hinges.
 Do this by first tapping a nail into the hole under the hinge pin so it comes out a little.
 When it does, slide a screwdriver’s tip underneath the hinge pin’s head and tap it downwards with your palm.
 This will loosen the pin enough for you to pull it out.

-Use the steel wool and scrub the hinge pin rigorously to remove any dirt or rust that may have accumulated over the hinge pin.
-After you’re done with cleaning the pin, use a spray lubricant like WD-40 to thoroughly lubricate the hinge pin.
+Use the steel wool and scrub the hinge pin rigorously to remove any dirt, rust, or dust that may have accumulated over the hinge pin.
+After you’re done cleaning the pin, use a spray lubricant like WD-40 to thoroughly lubricate the hinge pin.
 This is usually enough repair involving entry door hardware to stop hinges from being squeaky for a while.

 Reinstall the hinge pin into the hinge, tapping it with a hammer.
 Repeat for all the hinge pins you may have removed.
 After you’re done, check the door to see if it’s still squeaky.
 If it is still squeaky, proceed to Step 4.